PROFILE

 2006; listed in the order it was announced,

-including the individuals’ current positions,
+including the individuals' current positions.)

-General Secretary of CPV Central Committee,
+General Secretary of CPV Central Committee, 10th

-10th Party Congress--Nong Duc Manh
+Party Congress--Nong Duc Manh

 Minister of Public Security--Le Hong Anh

-Standing Deputy Prime Minister--Nguyen Tan Dzung
+Prime Minister--Nguyen Tan Dung

-Deputy Prime Minister--Pham Gia Khiem
+Affairs--Pham Gia Khiem

-Vice Minister of Defense, General Chief of
+Minister of Defense, General Chief of

 Staff--Phung Quang Thanh

-Commission--Truong Vinh Trong
+Internal Affairs Commission--Truong Vinh Trong

-Chairman of HCMC People's Committee--Le Thanh
+Secretary of HCMC Party's Committee--Le Thanh

 Hai